 All players draw another card.
 Then, the estate keeper gets to ask each player one direct question.
 The question may be directly related to their opening statement - or not.
 Players must incorporate their new backstory card in the answer to this question.

->

-> Everyone takes a lunch break!
+Everyone takes a lunch break!
 Players are free to talk amongst themselves, “off the record.”
-Each player gets to ask one direct question of one other player.
+Each player (not including the estate keeper) gets to ask one direct question of one other player.
 Not everyone needs to be questioned.
 You may pass your question.
 No additional cards are drawn, but objections are fair game as always.

->

-> The estate keeper has got a decision to make!
+The estate keeper has got a decision to make!
 All players draw another card and use it in making their last claim to the fortune.

 *Suggestion: Hey players, if you feel you don’t have enough to work with with your cards alone, take a look around!
 Poke some holes in the other players’ arguments!
 It’s fun!
 And you, estate keeper!
 Don’t forget to toss in some objection cards!